johntiger1/multimodal_fairness/mimic3models/README.md

 Safwan's Comments to Run post-processgin fairness

+First install this module: pip3 install fairlearn

+NOTE: Might have to modify the library by commenting out line 112 ("check_is_fitted(self.estimator)") of fairlearn/postprocessing/_threshold_optimizer.py

-First install this module: pip3 install fairlearn There are two key commands to note: python3 fair\_postprocess.py LOAD \<sensitive\_attribute\_file\> call this with one of the sensitive attribute files Ian created and this will create a JSON dict.
+There are two key commands to note: python3 fair\_postprocess.py LOAD \<sensitive\_attribute\_file\> call this with one of the sensitive attribute files Ian created and this will create a JSON dict.
 If this dict is already there (according to the groups you seek), then no need to run this